pangeo-data/climpred/joss/paper.md

 <!-- 207 words -->
 # Prediction Simulation Types
-Weather and climate modeling institutions typically run so-called “hindcasts," where they retrospectively initialize dynamical models from many past observed climate states [@Meehl:2009].
+Weather and climate modeling institutions typically run so-called “hindcasts", where they retrospectively initialize dynamical models from many past observed climate states [@Meehl:2009].
 Initializations are then slightly perturbed to generate an ensemble of forecasts that diverge solely due to their sensitive dependence on initial conditions